Atsushi Miyata

 Atsushi Miyata (宮田 敦史, Miyata Atsushi) is a Japanese professional shogi player, ranked 7-dan.
 He is a six-time winner of the Tsume Shogi Solving Competition.

-Early life
+Early life and apprenticeship

 Atsushi Miyata was born in Yoshikawa, Saitama on June 5, 1981.
 Up until around the age of eight years old, he spent his time playing Japanese youth baseball, but a leg injury meant that he could not participate in practices.
 Unable to practice, Miyata started spending time at the local library where he found some beginners books on shogi and learned how to play the game.

 In 1992, Miyata was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Kazuharu Shoshi.
 He was promoted to 1-dan in January 1996, and then obtained full professional status and the rank of 4-dan in October 2001 after winning the 29th 3-dan League (April 2001 – September 2001) with a record of 15 wins and 3 losses.